TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ```
 Draws the specified mesh one or multiple (instancing) times, but only if it is valid.

-Mesh is invalid and can't be drawn if:
+Mesh is invalid and cannot be drawn if:
- - vertex positions aren't set
+ - vertex positions are not set
  - lists that were uploaded to it imply mismatching amounts of vertices or instances

 This block may cause stutter when drawing something for the first time, as it will need to generate and compile shaders.